Table of Contents

 3. List them in your skills section

-If time management skills are considered secondary skills for your role, place them in your skills section at the end of your resume.
+If time management skills are considered secondary skills for your role, place them in your resume skills section.
 Doing so saves space while allowing hiring managers to ask you more about them later in interviews.

 Here’s an example of time management skills in a skills section: